gholz/where-is-lunch/README.md

 - dagger2 for dependency injection
 - Junit + Mockito + Roboelectric for unit testing
 - Espresso for functional testing

-#Architecture

-The project uses the MVVM architecture powered by the native Android databinding and the repository pattern.

 ##How to use this project